zachary-horvath/zachary-horvath/README.md

 ---- -->

-I'm a product developer, solopreneur, and educator.
+I'm a software engineer.
 I love to write and create content, and I build websites that are fast, responsive, intuitive, and dynamic.

 -----